Small Business Tips

 Mostly B2B businesses that invoice customers on payment terms, common in transport, construction, labour hire, wholesale, and professional services.

-Funds arrive in hours once you're set up; the median time from sign-up to first fund is 3 days.
+funds arrive the same day once you're set up; the median time from sign-up to first fund is 3 days.